rc397/Image-Enhancer/README.md

 # Image-Enhancer

-Static in-browser webpage that applies a template-based image transform entirely in your browser (no AI, no backend).
+Static in-browser webpage that applies a template-based image transform entirely in your browser.

 ## How to use